The Virtual CMO Podcast

 Founder - Miller IP Law

-In this episode, host Eric Dickmann speaks with Devin Miller, Founder and CEO of Miller IP Law.
-Devin just loves startups!
+Devin Miller is the Founder and CEO of Miller IP Law.
 He established his own first startup while earning his Law & MBA degrees.
 Since then, Devin has set up several 7/8 figure startups and enjoyed every minute of it.

 He has a real passion for a new business model- the prospect of a business startup always makes D heart race!
 Devin is an entrepreneur and a patent and trademark attorney.
 He obtained several degrees including a Law degree (JD) and a Masters in Business Administration.
 Miller even has degrees in Electrical Engineering and Mandarin Chinese!
 While working for a large law firm helping Fortune 100 clients like Amazon.com, Intel, Redhat, and Ford with their intellectual property, he quickly realized that there weren’t many good intellectual property legal resources out there for start-ups and small businesses.